Swart-lab/bleties/README.md

 MILCOR - Method of IES Long-read CORrelation
 --------------------------------------------

+Inputs:
+ * Mapping of PacBio HiFi/CCS reads to reference genome (preferably BAM, sorted and indexed)
+ * Feature table (GFF3) of IES junctions, either from MILRAA output or third party tool

 With long reads (>1 kbp) it is possible to count IES retention at the level of individual reads.
 In PacBio or Nanopore sequencing, libraries are prepared